manoa-mentoring/manoa-mentoring.github.io/index.md

 ### Study Session Page:
 Discover the perfect study session to elevate your learning experience.
 Utilize our search functionality to find sessions based on class, ensuring you never miss out on valuable collaborative study opportunities.

+## Development History
+### Milestone 1: Mockup Development
+For Milestone 1, our team plans to complete the mockup pages for the application and to deploy to Digital Ocean.

+This milestone is managed by the [Manoa Mentoring GitHub Project Board M1](https://github.com/orgs/manoa-mentoring/projects/1/views/1).

 ## Team
 Manoa Mentoring is developed and maintained by Roger Tulonghari, Grace Madson, Hazelle Limos, Robert Maddox, and Hau'oli O'Brien.